namquang/TrainHtmlCSS/README.md

 # Mezzanine Clone UI

-	Mezzanine Clone UI is an clone of  [`Mezzanine`](http://mezzanine.jupo.org/).
+	Mezzanine Clone UI is an clone of  [Mezzanine](http://mezzanine.jupo.org/).
 This project helps you understand more about Html and Css.

 ## Installation

-TODO: Describe the installation process

-## Usage

 1. Checkout from https://github.com/namquang/TrainHtmlCSS.git
 2. Go to TrainHtmlCSS folder double click index.html to run it